an-owl/hootux/README.md

   design decisions
     - I have a half-baked almost-prototype already
 - Optimise memory initialisation, it wasn't ever very fast but legacy boot proves just how abysmally slow it really is.
-- Determine whether DmaTarget should be `where Self: 'static`
+- ~~Determine whether DmaTarget should be `where Self: 'static`~~
+    - Change DmaTarget into a struct
+        - Prevents the issue where Box<DmaBuffer<_,Vec<u8>> must be used, and complicated borrowing
+        - DmaTarget should be able to be constructed from any buffer, and cast back to generic (Box,Vec) buffers.
+        - This should allow accessing data as `&mut [T]`.